A Doubly Robust Framework for Addressing Outcome-Dependent Selection Bias in Multi-Cohort EHR Studies: Problem Setup and Notations

-where \( r(\boldsymbol Z) = \frac{P(S=1|D=1,\boldsymbol Z)}{P(S=1|D=0,\boldsymbol Z)} \) represents how the disease model covariates \( \boldsymbol Z \) affect the selection mechanism.
+where \( r(\boldsymbol Z) = \frac{P(S^{\text{mult}}=1|D=1,\boldsymbol Z)}{P(S^{\text{mult}}=1|D=0,\boldsymbol Z)} \) represents how the disease model covariates \( \boldsymbol Z \) affect the selection mechanism.
+We present this identity to explicitly demonstrate that naive logistic regression yields biased estimates in most scenarios.
 Figure \ref{fig:dagmulti} illustrates the relationships among the disease and selection model variables through a selection DAG.
 While we considered the most general and complex DAG setup, in some cohorts, certain arrows may be absent and strengths of associations may vary.
+It is important to note that this diagram is not a causal DAG in the traditional intervention sense.
+Rather, they follow the selection DAG framework described in prior work \citep{kundu2024framework}, depicting a joint association model that captures the structural dependencies between disease, selection, and the covariates driving each of these mechanisms.
+We assume that if a directed path from $D$ to $S_k$ exists (either directly, $D \to S_k$, or indirectly, $D\rightarrow \boldsymbol W_k\rightarrow S_k$), then $D$ must occur temporally before $S_k$.
+If the association between $D$ and $S_k$ arises solely from backdoor paths between $D$ and $S_k$, no temporal ordering restriction is imposed.
 Unweighted logistic regression, as described in equation \eqref{eq:eq2}, typically leads to biased estimates of \(\boldsymbol \theta_{\boldsymbol Z} \).
-The next section will explore methods to reduce selection bias in the context of multi-cohort analysis.
+Therefore in the next section we propose IPW and AIPW methods to reduce selection bias in the context of multi-cohort analysis.
+Even if the disease model is not logistic, all the methods proposed in this paper remain valid, as they only require the model to be specified through a valid estimating equation derived from a parametric model.